 Like other species of Bambusa, Vittata has many branches growing out of each nodal joint, and frequently one dominant branch.
 The branching starts at the lowest nodes, making for a dense and somewhat chaotic thicket of stems and lateral branches.

-The culms of Vittata usually grow up to about about 3 inches in diameter, or slightly more.
+The culms of Vittata usually grow up to about 3 inches in diameter, or slightly more.
 In favorable conditions, they can grow 30 or 40 feet tall.
-However, the poles are not perfectly straight, but instead the often have a subtle zig-zag.
+However, the poles are not perfectly straight, but instead often have a subtle zig-zag.
 Therefore, this bamboo is not best suited for building and construction.
 Although it is quite strong with very thick culm walls.
 This results in large amounts of biomass, making Vittata a good candidate for things like charcoal or biochar.

 Distribution of Bambusa vulgaris ‘Vittata’